mendix/docs/content/studio/domain-models.md

 3. Click **Create**.

-New attribute is added to the entity.
+A new attribute is added to the entity.

 {{% image_container width="250" %}}![](attachments/domain-models/new-attribute.png)
 {{% /image_container %}}

 ## 5 Adding New Associations

-To add association in the domain model, do the following:
+To add an association in the domain model, do the following:

-1. Select a block with entity you want to add association to.
+1. Select a block with an entity you want to add an association to.
-2. Click the arrow icon that appears:
+2. Click the arrow icon:

     {{% image_container width="250" %}}![](attachments/domain-models/adding-association.png)
     {{% /image_container %}}